 After 47500 failed at Bristol on December 27th with the 13.55 Glasgow - Taunton, the only available power was 25298 & 25318 for the run west.

-On the SR heavy snow fell on December 30th & 31st causing many equipment related failures especially snow blowing into the electrical equipment and the seasonal problems of shoegear failures on the Bournemouth line REP units.
+On the Southern Region heavy snow fell on December 30th & 31st causing many equipment related failures especially snow blowing into the electrical equipment and the seasonal problems of shoegear failures on the Bournemouth line REP units.
 On the SE Division the heavy snow was followed by strong winds which brought the problem of drifting snow, a condition not normally associated with the south.
 One line so affected was the Ashford - Canterbury West - Minster line, which required the services of a snowplough.
-The GE lines faired no better, heavy snow disrupting Thornton Fields carriage sidings, causing considerable stock disruption.
-This resulted in the 10.30 Liverpool Street - Norwich running with a six car dmu of Derby/Cravens units.
-The Shoeburyness - Pitsea line had snow two feet deep on December 30th, being cleared by the Stratford plough on New Years Day.
+The Great Eastern lines faired no better, heavy snow disrupting Thornton Fields carriage sidings, causing considerable stock dislocation.
+This resulted in the 10.30 Liverpool Street - Norwich running with a six car diesel multiple unit of Derby/Cravens units.
+The Shoeburyness - Pitsea line had snow two feet deep on December 30th, being cleared by the Stratford plough on New Year's Day.